• Free shipping on all orders

 Potentially Dangerous Foods Often Served with Lentils

 One major concern here is not with lentils themselves but their recipe pairings.
-Lentils can go in quite a few delicious recipes that might be quite tasty for us, but potentially lethal for our cats.
+Lentils can go in quite a few delicious recipes that might be quite tasty for us, but potentially dangerous for our cats.

 Here are some additional ingredients to watch out for: